 Irish Terriers are protective of themselves, their territory, and their families.

 Are Irish Terriers Good Guard Dogs?
 The watchful Irish Terrier will bark incessantly when anyone—friend or foe—approaches the house.
 They are also a brave breed that will go on the offensive if they suspect their family is in danger.
 ITs aren't a breed to back down from a fight.

 Indoor Irish Terriers should live indoors with their favorite folks.
 Though brimming with energy in the yard and on walks, ITs thankfully save their mellow moods for inside your house or apartment.
-Your Irish Terrier is happy to spend time relaxing on the couch as long as you've kept him busy most of the day.
-A light-shedding breed, fur clean up is minimal.
+Your Irish Terrier is happy to spend time relaxing on the couch as long as you’ve kept him busy most of the day.
+Fur cleanup is minimal after this light-shedding breed.

 Outdoor Take your Irish Terrier on frequent excursions outside.
-This will provide them with the exercise they need to stay fit and calm.
-It's convenient to have an enclosed yard where they can burn off steam, but it's not necessary if they get enough exercise during walks, hikes, and playtime.
+This will provide them the exercise they need to stay fit and calm.
+It’s convenient to have an enclosed yard where they can burn off steam, but it’s not necessary as long as they get enough exercise during walks, hikes, and playtime.